 Driving under the influence of alcohol or drugs is one of the leading causes of Scott County, MO manslaughter charges.
 When impairment contributes to a fatal accident, the case is often prosecuted aggressively, and penalties can be significantly enhanced.

-Accidental shootings or improper handling of a firearm in Scott County, MO can lead to manslaughter charges.
-These cases often center on whether the individual acted responsibly and followed basic safety practices.
+Accidental shootings or unsafe firearm use in Scott County, MO can quickly lead to manslaughter charges.
+These cases usually come down to whether basic safety measures were followed and whether the situation could have been prevented.

 Workplace Incidents